Voice coach for classical music

 Song Analysis and Vocal Application

-Esteban taught 20 days ago
+Esteban taught about 1 month ago

 The class involved vocal training, focusing on warm-up exercises to improve speed and accuracy, and practicing two songs to refine timing, projection, and overall performance.
 The student was assigned to practice tempo, timing, and a new warm-up exercise for the next session.